 - Hallucinations, in rare cases

-The duration of ADS appears to be relatively short with a median of about eight days, though it can range from three days to several weeks.
+The duration of ADS appears to be relatively short with a a median of about five to ten days, though it can range from one day to several weeks.
 The symptoms are generally considered to be mild.
-Although ADS appears to be associated with nearly any type of antidepressant medication, medications that directly affect the neurotransmitter serotonin are more likely to produce ADS.
+Although ADS appears to be associated with nearly any type of antidepressant medication, it is more likely with antidepressants that have shorter half-lives and with longer treatment duration.

-The most common strategy to avoid the symptoms of ADS is to discontinue trazodone under the supervision of a physician.
-Physicians typically employ tapering strategies where successively lower doses of the drug are administered until the individual is weaned off the medication with minimal effects.
+The best strategy to avoid the symptoms of ADS is to discontinue trazodone under the supervision of a medical professional.
+Medical professionals typically employ tapering strategies where successively lower doses of the drug are administered until the individual is weaned off the medication with minimal effects.

 Some individuals who may be emotionally unstable may be at risk for self-harm due to the effects of ADS.
-This can occur as a result of an accident, poor judgment, or even rare cases of individuals becoming distraught and suicidal.
+This can occur as a result of an accident, poor judgment, or even rare cases of individuals becoming distraught and engaging in intentional self-injurious behavior or suicidal behavior.
 It is also very difficult to predict who will develop rare symptoms, such as vivid nightmares or hallucinations.
 For these reasons, it is suggested that anyone who is using or abusing an antidepressant medication and wishes to discontinue use of the medication do so under the supervision of a physician.